Board of Supervisors

 New River Community Corrections and Pretrial Services (NRCC&PTS) promotes public safety by reducing recidivism.
 We serve the courts and community by providing efficient, effective, innovative assessment and supervision programs that empower clients to achieve success and improve individual growth.

-It is the mission of the Pulaski County Recreation department to enhance the quality of recreational activities offered and the attractiveness of parks and facilities to provide better quality of life for all residents.
+It is the mission of the Pulaski County Parks & Recreation department to enhance the quality of recreational activities offered and the attractiveness of parks and facilities to provide better quality of life for all residents.

 The Pulaski County Department of Social Services is one of 121 local agencies located throughout the Commonwealth of Virginia who provide human services and temporary economic assistance to its citizens.